secretstartups/handbook/culture/all-remote/remote-certification/index.html.md

 ![GitLab all-remote team](/images/all-remote/GitLab-All-Remote-Zoom-Team-Tanuki.jpg){: .shadow.medium.center}

 GitLab is a pioneer in the all-remote space.
-As the largest all-remote company in the world, we have developed a custom certification program to test and apply knowledge attained throughout the [all-remote](/company/culture/all-remote/) section of the handbook.
+As one of the largest all-remote companies in the world, we have developed a custom certification program to test and apply knowledge attained throughout the [all-remote](/company/culture/all-remote/) section of the handbook.
 Emerging leaders must quickly learn and deploy remote-first practices and skills while expanding their knowledge of remote management and overall remote fluency.

 Presented at a self-directed pace, the GitLab remote certification is designed to give [new managers](/company/culture/all-remote/being-a-great-remote-manager/) and [individual contributors](/company/culture/all-remote/getting-started/) an opportunity to master all-remote business concepts and build key skills in remote subject areas.